NiamhOL/Project-2019/README.md

 #### ii.
 Summary of the dataset

-Using the *describe* function in pandas generates an output table with a statistical overview of the data and gain an understanding of the mean, standard deviation, min, max and quartiles based on sepal-lenght, sepal-width, petal-lenght and petal-width.
+Using the *describe* function in pandas generates an output table with a statistical overview of the data and gain an understanding of the mean, standard deviation, min, max and quartiles based on sepal-length, sepal-width, petal-length and petal-width.
+By analysing the mean, max and standard deviation a general overview of the four meaurements can be obtained.
+The standard deviation is used to tell hoe the numbers of a group are spread out from the average (the mean).
+Petal-length has the greatest standard deviation, indicating that the samples for this data point are most widely distributed.
+This can be

 ![Basic](https://github.com/NiamhOL/Project-2019/blob/master/Iris%20data%20discrip..PNG)